botanix-labs/Macbeth/book/run/rpc-server-docker.md

 # Docker

-Our installation docs support running rpc-nodes via docker compose.
+Our installation docs support running RPC nodes via Docker Compose.
-In the future we will provide federation member support, also via docker compose.
+In the future we will provide federation member support, also via Docker Compose.

 > **Note**
 >